I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 Mark Zuckerberg, you would have to say, in one way, at least, is a very bright guy, wouldn't you?

-But when it comes to Obama and government policy and and lip is just a total naive waif.
+But when it comes to Obama and government policy and he's just a total naive waif, I will explain as the program continues.

-It's a little over a year ago.
+Weekly standard, December 23rd of 2013, it's a little over a year ago.

-And I just want to remember the administration conceded at that point that Obamacare was very expensive.
+And I just want to remember, the administration conceded at that point that Obamacare was very expensive.

 Well, I'm sorry, it's three months ago, not a year ago, three months ago.

-Just last December, the weekly standard.
+Just last December, the Weekly Standard.

 And do you remember Nancy Pelosi talking about free riders?